QinJingLab/GRNIToolS/README.md

 # GRNIToolS
 Gene Regulatory Network Tools Selector.
 GRNIToolS is divided into two parts, the R package section and the Python section.
-The specific details of the Python section can be found in GRNIToolS_DL.
+The following is an introduction to the R package section，while the specific details of the Python section can be found in GRNIToolS_DL.

 # Introduction